logossami/front-end-accessibility-adventure/README.md

 # front-end-accessibility-adventure
-Storified and Light Learning Material on Accessibility for Front End Developers (mainly HTML / CSS)
+Storified and Lightweight Learning Material on Accessibility for Front End Developers (mainly HTML / CSS)